Biron-BI/singer-target-clickhouse/README.md

 Several features are supported that are not standard to the singer Spec:
 * **Update schemas** : Pass the repeatable CLI option ` --update-streams <stream>` to specify streams for which you want to recreate tables (root and children).
 * **Clean first** : Specify `clean_first: true` in SCHEMA messages to wipe table content before each ingestion.
 * **Cleaning column** : Specify `cleaning_column: "<column_name>"` in SCHEMA messages to wipe table content that matches column value during ingestion.
-For instance, if column "date" is specified as cleaning column, and the value "2022-01-01" is encountered in a record, all column with values "2022-01-01" are replaced with those contained in the stream
+For instance, if column "date" is specified as cleaning column, and the value "2022-01-01" is encountered in a record, all rows with values "2022-01-01" are replaced with those contained in the stream
 * **All key properties** : Specify `all_key_properties: {props: [], children: {}}` in SCHEMA messages to specify primary keys for all children of a root table.
 This will allow children to create a foreign key to their parent (with the format `_parent_<column>`)

 ## Sponsorship